 I cannot find the biscuits near me so have never tried using them in this recipe, but I guess this could make a good alternative to Lotus biscuits to make this vegan almond biscuit butter.
 Let me know if you tried making this recipe with Speculoos!

-I recommend you to use up the vegan almond biscuit butter within 1 month.
+I recommend you use it up within 1 month.
 You can keep it in a tightly sealed glass jar at room temperature with no problem.
 You don’t need to keep it in the fridge!

 Can I substitute almonds for other nuts?

 Yes, absolutely!
-You can use any of your favourite nuts to make this vegan almond biscuit butter.
+You can use any of your favourite nuts to make this recipe.
 My favourite nuts to make this recipe are peanuts, walnuts, cashew nuts and hazelnuts.

 Some of the nuts such as hazelnuts might take longer to process in a food processor but pretty much any nuts would make a lovely nut biscuit butter.